 Traditional treatments to control the pruritis or itch of eczema include steroids and antihistamines, both of which have often lacked efficacy.
 Their ineffectiveness has been pointed out in numerous studies, including those which detail the dangers involved in the long-term use of topical steroids.
 In more recent times, home remedies for eczema such as the use of tea tree oil, coconut oil and apple cider vinegar as well as other essential oils for treating eczema.
 A number of dermatological studies have advocated for the further study of CBD as a more effective, longer lasting and safer treatment than long term use of steroids and antihistamines.

-More than 100 years ago, it was understood that cannabis could relieve the itching of eczema.
-There are many features of eczema that make for an intense itch – dry skin, histamine release, sensory nerve fibers etc. Cannabinoids however, have a powerful ability to stop itchiness.
+More than 100 years ago, cannabis was used to alleviate the itching sensation caused by eczema as well as other skin disorders.
+Eczema symptoms include an intense itch, dry skin, histamine release, sensory nerve fibers etc. Cannabinoids however,can provide a soothing release from the itch through various cannabis based creams, lotions and oils.
 Recent research has been interested in how to get rid of eczema with the assistance of CBD.

 PEA, a type of CBD, was used in place of traditional emollients in a 2014 study.
 The PEA group had improved skin in only 7 days.
 In particular, the skin was much better hydrated than at the beginning of the study, demonstrating PEA’s ability to improve on traditional emollient performance.

 Depending on where you live will depend on what types of topical CBD products you can have access to.
 Certain countries which have legalized cannabis for both recreational and medical purposes will have a wider selection while other may only have hemp based products which may not be ass effective.
 Furthermore more, like many medications, certain topicals can actually irritate the skin further if they include terpenes.